ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS GuardDuty** is an intelligent threat detection service **AWS EFA(Elastic Fabric Adapter)**
-	 \- is simply an Elastic Network Adapter (ENA) with added OS-bypass capabilities. **OS-Bypass** is an access model that allow the HPC and machine learning applications to communicate directly with the network interface hardware to provide low-latency, reliable transport functionality.
-The OS-bypass capabilities of EFAs are not supported on Windows instances.
-If you attach an EFA to a Windows instance, the instance functions as an Elastic Network Adapter, without the added EFA capabilities.
+	 \- is simply an Elastic Network Adapter (ENA) with added OS-bypass capabilities. **OS-Bypass** is an access model that allow the HPC and machine learning applications to communicate directly with the network interface hardware to provide low-latency, reliable transport functionality. **<u>The OS-bypass capabilities of EFAs are not supported on Windows instances</u>**.
+If you attach an EFA to a Windows instance, the instance functions as an ENA, without the added EFA capabilities.
 	\- you can attach only one EFA per EC2 instance.

 **AWS ENI(Elastic Network Interface)**